Skip to content

 • Implements repository patterns to abstract data access

-• Uses GraphQL with Ferry client and Strategy pattern
+• Uses GraphQL with Ferry client and the Convertor pattern

 • GraphQL Clients: Ferry-based GraphQL operations